Nina Christesen: Work

-Following graduation from the University of Queensland, Christesen taught French at St Aidan's Church of England School for Girls, Coorinda from 1936-1944, a tutor at the Women's College and lecturer in Russian at the Institute of Modern Languages at the University of Queensland.
+Following graduation from the University of Queensland, Christesen taught French at St Aidan's Church of England School for Girls in Corinda from 1936-1944, a tutor at The Women's College and lecturer in Russian at the Institute of Modern Languages at the University of Queensland.

 Being appointed full-time lecturer in Russian at the University of Melbourne in 1946, Christesen established the Department of Russian Language and Literature the following year and remained at its head until her retirement in 1977.
+Christesen remained active in the Australian Russian community and continued to work tirelessly in promoting Russian language and culture.

 According to Jane Sullivan's obituary, "Nina campaigned for a new Russian department at the university, but was so unassuming that she did not apply for the job of a founding lectureship in Russian language and literature.
 She had to be persuaded to sit down and type an application.

 Nina later wrote:"In every way I was obliged to begin from scratch at Melbourne University.
 There was no established department, no staff, no suitable textbooks, no library (except my own), no secretarial support, and nobody to whom I could turn for advice on how best to structure the courses.
 To say the least, funding was inadequate.
 The only available typewriter with a keyboard of Russian characters belonged to the CSIRO, and I was allowed to use it only during lunchtime.
 I could not persuade the Registrar to spend fifty pounds on a fount of Russian matrices owned by an aged priest in Sydney, so I bought it myself and taught compositors at a commercial printery how to set the type for our examination papers and texts.
 I wonder if a man would have fared better?
 I am not altogether sure of that."During her career, she was a guest lecturer at the Universities of Oxford and Moscow, and visiting fellow at the Australian National University.
 She founded and edited the Melbourne Slavonic Studies journal.
 She was on the executive committee of the International Slavists' Association and various other scholarly bodies.
 She published "articles on pedagogy, Tolstoy and Pushkin in scholarly journals".
-She was admired equally for her "her scholarship, inspirational teaching and her warmth, kindness and generosity".
+She was admired equally for "her scholarship, inspirational teaching and her warmth, kindness and generosity".

 Her papers are held in the University of Melbourne Archives, including correspondence with academics around the world.